 How to Grow Bell PeppersWondering How to Grow Bell Peppers?Here are our top tips for Growing Bell Peppers: Bell peppers are relatively easy to grow, but here are a few tips so you can have the best success!
 First, plant pepper seeds at least 8-10 weeks before your area's last frost date.
 Plant seeds in pre-moistened well-draining seedling starter mix and bury the seeds about 1/4" deep.
 Use a seedling heat mat to speed up germination – this will help keep the seeds warm, ideally 80-90˚ F is optimal for fast...

 What type of peppers does Mezzetta use?
 Cascabellas!What type of peppers does Mezzetta use?
 Mezzetta™ Hot Chili Peppers (those jars of spicy yellow pickled peppers) are made from Cascabella peppers.
 The hot and delicious yellow peppers that they put into jars of Mezzetta Hot Chili Peppers are grown in Northern California, but did you know that you can grow them in your own backyard?
 They're easy to start from Cascabella seeds!
-The bonus to homegrown Cascabella peppers is that you can ensure that they are organic (Mezzetta also has a li...
+If you're addicted to the deliciously spicy Mezzetta Hot Chili Peppers, then make sure to grow some Cascabe...

 Purple Bell PeppersLooking for Purple Bell Peppers or other Purple Pepper seeds?
 If you love purple like we do, you always want to plant purple flowers... but did you know you can also plant purple vegetables like Purple Bell Peppers or Purple Tomatoes?
 Purple is one of the best colors in your garden, it compliments the green leaves and everyone who sees a purple pepper or fruit are delighted!
 View all our beautiful Ornamental Peppers » If you like hot peppers like us, check out the Bhut Jolokia Purple pe...